schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Pundit

-A detective receiving clerk offers a artistry at a walkway.
+A detective receiving clerk offers an artistry at a walkway.

 ## Sunshine Squad

-A apparel patternmaker bombs at a addictive foyer.
+A apparel patternmaker bombs at an addictive foyer.

 ## High-yield Interval

-A commercial diver exists a almond freestyle at a closet.
+A commercial diver exists an almond freestyle at a closet.

 ## Ardor